microsoft/azure_arc/arc_data_services/deploy/yaml/rbac/README.md

-# Azure Arc-enabled data services - RBAC yaml files
+# Azure Arc enabled data services - RBAC yaml files

 Kubernetes RBAC can be used to control access to resources in the cluster.
 The cluster roles and roles provided allow you to leverage Kubernetes RBAC to grant permissions to users or set of users (groups) to perform read or write operations on resources.
 You can deploy either the cluster role(s) or role(s) depending on your requirements and use the corresponding rolebindings.
-The roles should be created in the namespace that contains the Azure Arc-enabled data services.
+The roles should be created in the namespace that contains the Azure Arc enabled data services.

 The following types of cluster roles / roles are provided: